Skoda Citigo-e iV (2020-2021) Review

 Charging times and cost: How much does it cost to charge the Skoda Citigo-e iV?

-Skoda Citigo-e iV Review 2023: electric charging port
+Skoda Citigo-e iV (2020-2021) Review: electric charging port

-The beauty of an electric car is the running costs are significantly lower than any petrol or diesel car on the market, and generally speaking an electric car is more efficient in town at lower speeds than at a constant speed on a major road, unlike a conventionally-engined car.
+The beauty of an electric car is the running costs are arguably significantly lower than any petrol or diesel car on the market, and generally speaking an electric car is more efficient in town at lower speeds than at a constant speed on a major road, unlike a conventionally-engined car.

 Electric cars are generally very reliable, with fewer mechanical parts than petrol or diesel models.
 The Skoda Citigo-e iV is no exception – we've heard of very few reports of issues.

-Compared to the standard Skoda Citigo-e iV, the electric version unfortunately comes in at a significantly higher insurance bracket.
-Both models fall into group 11E, several groups higher than some versions of the Citigo but not untypical for an electric car.
-It’s also a few groups lower than the comparable Renault Zoe too.
-Given the purchase price, insurance premiums are relatively high for a city car, but not for an electric car - with a decent few years of no-claims bonus the Citigo-e iV compares favourably with small cars like the Fiesta or Polo.
+Given the purchase price, insurance premiums are relatively high for a city car, but not for an electric car - with a decent few years of no-claims bonus the Citigo-e iV compares favourably with other used small cars like the Fiesta or Polo.

 "The Skoda Citigo-e iV is still very new, so there are limited used examples on the market, although you will find a mix of pre-reg and nearly-new models if you look hard enough."

-Skoda Citigo-e iV Review 2023: rear side view
+Skoda Citigo-e iV (2020-2021) Review: rear side view

 Ask the heycar experts: common questions

 The Skoda Citigo-e iV is no longer on sale in the UK, with the brand concentrating on bigger (and more profitable) electric vehicles like the Skoda Enyaq iV.
-You can still buy a new SEAT Mii Electric or Volkswagen e-Up.

 When it was new, the Skoda Citigo-e iV was priced from around £17,000 (after the government's plug-in car grant).
-Used values are strong – expect to pay around £20,000 for a nearly-new model.
+Used values are strong – expect to pay around £12,000 for a nearly-new model.